clubgamma/gamma_notes/CONTRIBUTING.md

       If you don't see an "origin" remote, you can add it using below git command

     > git remote add origin <REPO_LINK_FROM_YOUR_ACCOUNT>

-  - Now you have to setup **upstream**.
-For that write the below git command

-    > git remote add upstream https://github.com/clubgamma/gamma_keep

-  - Now pull the latest changes from original repo to your local changes by firing thee below command

-    > git pull upstream main

  ### 5. Enough BoilerPlates, It's Flutter time now!!
   - Open cloned Project in your favourite IDE.
 It's time to decide your Playground